 “Excellent practice!
 I would highly recommend them for orthopedic foot and ankle surgery.” — Andrew R.

-An extremity MRI scan is a type of imaging scan that is used on just a single extremity, such as an arm, leg, hand, or foot.
-The scanner uses radio waves and a magnetic field to produce detailed images of the muscles, joints, bones, blood vessels, and nerves.
+An extremity MRI scan is a specialized imaging test focused on one limb, such as the arm, leg, hand, or foot.
+The MRI scanner uses radio waves and a magnetic field to generate detailed images of the bones, muscles, joints, blood vessels, and nerves in the area.
+These images help in diagnosing conditions related to the ankle, foot, and leg.

 In comparison to a traditional MRI scanner, an extremity MRI scanner is smaller in size.
-However, the size does not affect the image quality on the extremity MRIs.
+However, the size does not affect the image quality of extremity MRIs.

 The scanner offers a complete MRI system in a compact machine with no RF shielding cage required.
 They are ideally suited for small diagnostic practices; however, they can also be found in large radiology departments.